 To see more information on a given *branch, click the branch description (ie, "John Smith b 1767 NC") etc.

-icon for FF/AUT (Family Finder/Autosomal type test) means caution, needs to be verified.
-Contacting a participant.
+icon for FF/AUT (Family Finder/Autosomal type test) means caution, needs to be verified. means it has been verified with at least one other autosomal match Contacting a participant.
 Use the contact information, above. if the member is registered on this site, you may send a private message.
 You will also need to be registered and logged on.
 You can also go to a given ancestor page, and post a query to the forum which will also post to that ancestor's page.
 Post a question regarding the line on the Smiths DNA Facebook group.
 If on FamilyTreeDNA, look up the match list and click on the email icon for a given matching kit.
 Post a comment on the guestbook.

 The section with Tree/Ped/m/x/Y/FF(Aut) shows the top tree line and pedigree if known, and what the YDNA, mtDNA, X line would look like-does not necessarily mean the person has done a particular test- column 2 shows the test taken